j16r/release_party/README.md

 ### Configuring Pivotal

+Pivotal integration requires the 'pivotal-tracker' gem.
 To use pivotal you must set the following configuration variables:

     project_api_key  # The Pivotal API Key
     project_id       # The ID of the Pivotal project you are deploying